MicrosoftDocs/azure-management-docs/articles/azure-arc/vmware-vsphere/quick-start-connect-vcenter-to-arc-using-script.md

 9. Provide a name for **Custom location**.
 This is the name that you'll see when you deploy virtual machines.
 Name it for the datacenter or the physical location of your datacenter.
 For example: *contoso-nyc-dc.*
 10. Leave the option **Use the same subscription and resource group as your resource bridge** selected.
 11. Provide a name for your vCenter Server instance in Azure.
 For example: **contoso-nyc-vcenter**.
 12. You can choose to **Enable Kubernetes Service on VMware [Preview]**.
-If you choose to do so, please ensure you update the namespace of your custom location to "default" in the onboarding script: $customLocationNamespace = ("default".ToLower() -replace '[^a-z0-9-]', '').
-For more details about this update, refer to the [known issues from AKS on VMware (preview)](/azure/aks/hybrid/aks-vmware-known-issues)
+If you choose to do so, ensure you update the namespace of your custom location to "default" in the onboarding script: $customLocationNamespace = ("default".ToLower() -replace '[^a-z0-9-]', '').
+For more information about this update, refer the [known issues from AKS on VMware (preview)](/azure/aks/hybrid/aks-vmware-known-issues)
 13. Select **Next: Tags >**.
 14. Assign Azure tags to your resources in **Value** under **Physical location tags**.
 You can add additional tags to help you organize your resources to facilitate administrative tasks using custom tags.
 15. Select **Next: Download and run script**.